 In addition, the Great Plague of 1349 caused enormous human loss and financial difficulties for the city.

-The works must go on!
+The work must go on!

-The tower strangely resembled that of the Cathedral of Ulm in Germany (the tallest in the world), which the architect had also worked on.
+The tower strangely resembled the Cathedral of Ulm in Germany (the tallest in the world), which the architect had also worked on.
 The newly bell tower-topped cathedral now reached a height of 100 metres.

 A graceful spire for Strasbourg Cathedral